Team-OptiFine/Discord-Information/FAQ/README.md

 ### When is `[version/feature/something else]` gonna be done!?!?
 When it's done.
 These things take time, and unfortunately, it is simply not realistic to give an official estimate on any OptiFine-related project.

-### What are "preview Versions", and where can I get them?
+### What are "Preview Versions", and where can I get them?
 "Preview Versions" are OptiFine's "beta" or "alpha" releases.
 They're usually buggy and unstable, and NOT recommended for regular usage.
 However, if you'd like to use these versions (especially to help find bugs), you can head to https://optifine.net/downloads and click on "Preview Versions" next to the given version of Minecraft you'd like to use.
 Do note that Preview Versions are only temporary, and will be removed from the website after the given version has been tested and stabilized.
 Preview versions are not guaranteed to be available for any version of the game.

 ### I'm trying to download OptiFine, but the download button won't show.
 What do I do?